BredWuzHere/Ghost-of-Libjo/README.md

 - **Status-effect lifecycle & processing**: `Entity.processStatusEffectsStartTurn()` was centralized to tick DOTs (POISON, BURN, JOLT), handle STUN/SLOW, and revert buffed stats when effects expire.
 - **Combat & stacking behavior**: Buffs currently stack additively (multiple consumables increase the same stat); expiration correctly reverts only the amount each buff applied.
 Consider changing to a refresh-on-reapply model if desired.
 - **Title experiments & UX choices**: Several ASCII title experiments were tried and then reverted to the simpler original at the user's request.
-- **Repository housekeeping**: Resolved a merge conflict in `Main Game/Entity.java` and removed a temporary `pom.xml` that had been added earlier to aid tooling — the repository was committed in a clean merged state.

 Notes:
 - Many weapon items include predefined `Move` entries (e.g., `fire_staff` has `Fire Burst` and `Ember Slap` with a Burn effect).